-You’ll probably go into hospital on the day of your operation.
+You usually go into hospital on the day of your breast surgery.

 What to take with you

 - dressing gown

 - contact lenses, solution, glasses and a case

 - wash bag - flannel, toothbrush, toothpaste, soap